 The SG-1000 is a top-loading cartridge based video game console with a white and grey plastic finish.
-Compared to many other systems from around this era the SG-1000 sports a relatively simplistic design - a power switch, RF output and expansion port on the back, and a red reset button at the front.
+Compared to many other systems from around this era the SG-1000 sports a relatively simplistic design - a power switch, RF output and expansion port on the back, and a red pause button at the front.

-Internally the SG-1000 is roughly on par with the ColecoVision and original MSX standard, though has differing amounts of RAM.
-The similarities likely explain why the Telegames Personal Arcade is compatible with both the ColecoVision and SG-1000, and how in recent years a number of SG-1000 games have been unofficially ported to the ColecoVision (such as Doki Doki Penguin Land and Girl's Garden).
+Internally, the SG-1000 has largely identical hardware to the ColecoVision, but with the SG-1000 having a faster VRAM chip (by Fujitsu).
+The similarities explain why the Telegames Personal Arcade is compatible with both the ColecoVision and SG-1000, and how in recent years a number of SG-1000 games have been unofficially ported to the ColecoVision (such as Doki Doki Penguin Land and Girl's Garden).

 The SG-1000 is a much flatter console than people expect - its odd shape and aesthetics give the impression that it is a taller system than it actually is.

 Controls were an issue for the SG-1000 - the SJ-200 is often criticised for being stiff and unresponsive, and should it break, there is no easy way to replace it.
 All future consoles by Sega would allow both controllers to be removed.

 The SK-1100 keyboard is designed to be plugged into the back of the SG-1000, bringing the unit closer to the offerings of the SC-3000.

 The SG-1000 and SC-3000 were roughly on-par with the original MSX standard, and comparable to the Commodore 64 (see SC-3000 hardware comparison).
 However, they were not as powerful as rival Nintendo's Famicom/NES.

 Black stripe model